Prasan1/rest/README.md

 Project Descriptions:
 ---------------------

-The mysql database will contains many fields and a JSONField.JSONField is the Json data of all other fileds. e.g
+The mysql database will contains many fields and a JSONField.
+JSONField is the Json data of all other fileds in json form. e.g

 id | squad_name | hometown | active | formed | members